nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

 global.startMyApp = bootstrap;
 ```

-And in typescript for an Angular app:
+And for an Angular app:

 ```ts
 import {platformBrowserDynamic} from '@angular/platform-browser-dynamic';